NOPEC’s last battle

 But already in 1973, with this first embargo, the OPEC nations set things in motion that should prove to become their undoing.

-Playing with the oil lever was perceived to be a great tool to get what you want if those Western leaders played too hard a game.
+Playing with the oil lever was perceived to be a great tool to get what you wanted if those Western leaders played too hard game.
 Pretty soon OPEC nations also found out that managing the flow of oil would be a great way to manage the market and drive prices up.

 That being said, even early leaders of OPEC were aware that driving prices too high would result in demand destruction.
 Thus they opened the can on a new field of research.
 They wanted to predict how high prices could be driven without unleashing the dogs of demand destruction.
-And this science has become an obsession in OPEC as they analyze every minute movement in the market to write about it in thick reports.
+This science has become an obsession in OPEC as they analyze every minute movement in the market to write about it in thick reports.

 Pretty good stuff if one is to read all the data OPEC produces.

 Because there is one thing that is hard to cast into numbers and tables.
-The raw power of people looking for a way out when they are in hurt.
+The raw power of people looking for a way out when they are hurt.

-And the world has been in hurt for a long time.
+And the world has been hurt for a long time.
 Early OPEC leaders were aware that higher prices would hurt their business in the long run.
 But soon, more and more domestic problems in oil-producing nations are being camouflaged with oil money.
 Nobody wanted to have a stab at solving them for real.

 Imagine yourself in a position of great power.
 You control this never-ceasing fountain of riches which is oil.
 As your country lives through its challenges, you find out that throwing money at the problem until it goes away is an easy way to run things.
 So, that’s what you do and before you know it, this becomes the default way of solving problems.

 This also leaves problems unsolved and feeds an insatiable monster.
-The populace that has gotten used to freebies and now it is hard to wean it off those goodies again.
+The populace has gotten used to freebies and now it is hard to wean it off those goodies again.
 Now, the endless supply of money did not look so endless anymore.

 So, they went on to consult the oracle.